Select Your Region

 ||

 Since organic peroxides are incredibly volatile initiators, they can undergo a rapid exothermic reaction through decomposition if they are not stored under strictly controlled temperatures.
 This, of course, can lead to explosion risks that pose serious workplace hazards.
-When compared to peroxides with similar half-lives, azonitrile radical initiators have higher decomposition temperatures, making them less likely to decompose accidentally and endanger workplaces.
+Compared to peroxides with similar half-lives, azonitrile radical initiators have higher decomposition temperatures, making them less likely to decompose accidentally and endanger workplaces.
 Also, azonitriles are not shock sensitive like organic peroxides.
 Therefore, the risk of explosion during transportation and storage is reduced.
-In addition, azonitriles have lower health hazards because they pose low oral toxicity and are not skin sensitizers. | ||
+In addition, azonitriles pose lower health risks while handling because they are characterized by low toxicity and are not skin sensitizers. | ![]() |

 Simplified Reaction Conditions |